MjCodingCamp/MjFbLogin/README.md

 ```ruby
 pod 'MjFbLogin'
 ```
-* **Step-2 Import MjFbLogin:** Add an extension (FbLoginStatus) in your View or ViewController & add its required methods, now create an instance of FacebookLoginController() class and call beginFbLogin() method on your button click event.
+* **Step-2 Import Library:** Add an extension (FbLoginStatus) in your View or ViewController & add its required methods, now create an instance of FacebookLoginController() class and call beginFbLogin() method on your button click event.
 <img width="606" alt="Screenshot 2022-07-02 at 11 07 59 PM" src="https://user-images.githubusercontent.com/66344914/177010752-9cdfdbc6-9ce8-43b3-920a-10cc60cae151.png">

 * **Step-3 Configure Info.plist:** In Xcode right-click on Info.plist, and choose Open As Source Code.